Navigating the Start Date for H-1B Transfer Employees

 2. Timing of Notice to the Current Employer

 It’s important to think about when the candidate gives notice to their current employer.
-While many employees typically give two weeks’ notice, it’s a good idea for candidates to wait until the H-1B transfer petition has been filed, or even until USCIS approval, before notifying their current employer.
+While many employees typically give two weeks’ notice, candidates should wait until they have filed the H-1B transfer petition or even received USCIS approval before notifying their current employer.
 This approach reduces the risk of complications if there are delays in the transfer petition or if the petition is denied.

 3. Plan for Potential Delays